 Learn to be great at what you do

 When you’re doing something that you love, it’s easy to be good at it.
 But it will require extra effort, sometimes to the point of giving up, to be great at it.

 In his book, Malcolm Gladwell wrote that it takes 10,000 hours to achieve greatness.
-So, if you spend 4 hours everyday at practicing a skill, then mastery will come in around seven years.
+So, if you spend 4 hours every day practicing a skill, then mastery will come in around seven years.

 It will require enormous discipline and dedication.
 But if you’re pursuing something that you’re meant to do, then it won’t feel that long.
 And it will always be worth it, in the end.

 Don’t stop at being above average and continuously learn how to become better at whatever you’ve chosen to do.

 I discovered my passion for writing during high school.
 And I did my best to improve this skill over the years, which has served me well personally, and professionally.

 I fell in love with telling stories, and I knew it was one of the things that I’m meant to do in life.